ArshadChowdhury/ArshadChowdhury/README.md

 ## Some Info About Me
 - 👯 I'm looking to collaborate on Good Web Apps & Sites
-- 🔭 I’m currently building up my Problem Solving Skills.
+- 🔭 I’m currently building up my Problem Solving Skills & Portfolio.
-- 🌱 I’m also learning C++ & php.
+- 🌱 I’m also learning C++
 - 💬 You can ask me about Web Design & Development.
 - 💰 Open to all kinds of work from home.
 - 📫 Mail me to contact : arshadchowdhury46@gmail.com